At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

 - Check-in with your airline if you have questions about your travel itinerary.

-Information about the novel coronavirus is updated frequently; check the following resources for the most up-to-date information:
+Information on COVID-19 is updated frequently; check the following resources for the most up-to-date information:

 - Public Health-Seattle & King County